Ọhanaeze Ndigbo

-Ọhanaeze Ndigbo is an Igbo socio-cultural organization in Nigeria.
-The group aims to represent the interests of all Igbo communities within and outside Nigeria.
+Ọhanaeze Ndigbo is an Igbo socio-cultural organization in Nigeria whose members or reps can come from any state in Nigeria.
+The group aims to represent the interests of all Igbo political parties within and outside Nigeria.
 As of 2025, the group is headed by Senator John Azụta-Mbata.

-Although the group is not a political party, one of its main objectives is to foster unity among its members in order to more effectively represent the political interests of Igbos in Nigeria.
+One of the group's main objectives is to foster unity among its members in order to more effectively represent the political interests of Igbos in Nigeria.

 History

 Lagos Igbo Union (the earliest precursor to Ọhaneze Ndigbo) was established in the early 1930s.
 It was brought about by its members' wish to host a celebration for Dr. Akanu Ibiam, the second Igbo physician to return from his educational pursuits in Britain.
 By giving voice to the plight of the Igbo in Lagos, this Union was able to gain traction.
 It started to enlarge to include the entire Eastern Region in 1943 after changing its name to Igbo Federal Union.
 The Igbos were able to unite and acquire some degree of Igbo consciousness through this union.

 One of the executive members of the Igbo Federal Union was Chief Binyerem Onwukamuche Nwammo Eluwa, posthumous author of the 739-paged book, Ado-na-Idu (History of Igbo Origin), who served as its General Secretary from 1946 to 1948.

 A pan-Igbo conference took place in December 1948 in Port Harcourt in what was then the Colony and Protectorate of Nigeria ruled by the British Empire.
 The Igbo State Union was established during the conference by Igbo elites and intellectuals to advance the interests of Igbos.
 Dr. Nnamdi Azikiwe assumed office as its first president.

 The Igbo State Union's next president was Chief Z.C.
 Obi.
 The Union made an effort to remain politically neutral at this time.
 Upon assuming office as Head of State, General JTU Aguiyi-Ironsi outlawed all political parties as well as ethnic, cultural, and social organizations.
 Consequently, in May 1966, the Igbo State Union was banned.